pingcap/docs-cn/tidb-cloud/scale-tidb-cluster.md

 > **Note:**
 >
-> - Currently, you cannot scale a [Developer Tier cluster](/tidb-cloud/select-cluster-tier.md#developer-tier).
+> - You cannot scale a [Serverless Tier cluster](/tidb-cloud/select-cluster-tier.md#serverless-tier).
-> - When a cluster is in the scaling status, you cannot perform any new scaling operations on it.
+> - When a cluster is in the **MODIFYING** status, you cannot perform any new scaling operations on it.

 You can scale a TiDB cluster in the following dimensions:

 - Node number of TiDB, TiKV, and TiFlash
-- Storage size of TiKV and TiFlash
+- Node storage of TiKV and TiFlash
 - Node size (including vCPUs and memory) of TiDB, TiKV, and TiFlash

 For information about how to determine the size of your TiDB cluster, see [Determine Your TiDB Size](/tidb-cloud/size-your-cluster.md).

 > **Note:**
 >
-> If the node size of TiDB or TiKV is set as **4 vCPU, 16 GiB**, note the following restrictions.
+> If the node size of TiDB or TiKV is set as **2 vCPU, 8 GiB (Beta)** or **4 vCPU, 16 GiB**, note the following restrictions.
 To bypass these restrictions, you can [increase your node size](#increase-node-size) first.
 >
 > - The node quantity of TiDB can only be set to 1 or 2, and the node quantity of TiKV is fixed to 3.
+> - 2 vCPU TiDB can only be used with 2 vCPU TiKV, and 2 vCPU TiKV can only be used with 2 vCPU TiDB.
 > - 4 vCPU TiDB can only be used with 4 vCPU TiKV, and 4 vCPU TiKV can only be used with 4 vCPU TiDB.
 > - TiFlash is unavailable.